timkpaine/lantern/docs/data.rst

 Scikit-learn Data
 ===========
-We wrap `sklearn.datasets` and expose a variety of data types as either numpy arrays or dataframes:
+We wrap `sklearn.datasets` and expose a variety of data types as either numpy arrays or dataframes
 .. code::python
     lantern.regression()
     lantern.blobs()